 Hit up the Hotel Yountville’s happy hour and then head to Bottega for some delicious Italian food.
 If you’re not tired after dinner, the bar at Bottega is a lot of fun late-night.
 This entire day doesn’t require ANY driving so enjoy all the wine you like!

-Long Weekend in Napa Day 2: Bring on The Food & Wine
+Napa Valley Itinerary Day 2: Bring on The Food & Wine

 Begins at Bouchon Bakery – located right next to the restaurant itself and home to delicious pastries and also caffeine (the breakfast of champions).